Private Medical or Chiropractic Referral for high-definition, low-dose X-rays.

 - Evaluate abnormal curvatures of the spine, such as scoliosis.

-- Before any X-ray examination we discuss with you the pros and cons of imaging.
+- Before any X-ray examination we discuss with you the risks and benefits of imaging.
 We will ask you if there is any chance of pregnancy as we will need to be sure that you are not pregnant

 - If there is any possibility of pregnancy the x-ray examination will be delayed until the onset of your period.

-- You will need to sign a ‘consent form’ confirming that you are not pregnant and that, having been informed of the risks and benefits of imaging, you give informed consent to be x-rayed
+- You will need to sign a ‘consent form’ confirming that you are not pregnant and that, having been informed of the risks and benefits of imaging, you give informed consent to be x-rayed.

 - X-rays are usually taken in the standing position